Cocksedge & Co.

 The Grey Friars Road business included a small foundry, an engineering shop and a pattern shop (wooden shapes were made, pressed into green sand, removed and the depression filled with molten metal which took the same shape as the ‘pattern’.
 Cocksedge initially employed 12 men and the business was established.
 The first of his sons (James Woods Arthur Cocksedge) returned from London, apprenticeship complete, to help in the family firm.
 Expansion was immediate and they purchased premises across the road from their original works.

 In 1903 they opened a new production facility in Rapier Street which in time became their headquarters.
 Their slight disadvantage with this move is that they were never as prominent in the street scene as either Ransomes’ or Ransome and Rapier.
-The company folded in the recession of the early 1980s.'
+There was an agreement to supply electricity on 19 June 1934 between the Mayor, Aldermen and Burgesses of the Borough of Ipswich and Cocksedge & Co.
+Ltd. for their premises in Rapier Street.
+The company folded in the recession of the early 1980s.

 The Cocksedge & Co. namestyle and illustration shown here is an